Grants awarded: Developing Excellence in Leadership, Training and Science Initiative

 Strong mentorship is at the heart of IDeAL.
 All PhD students will have at least two supervisors and three additional mentors from leading local and international researchers.
 The KEMRI-Wellcome Trust Research Programme provides a vibrant research environment, and IDeAL is expected to result in a highly successful scientific output.

-African Mental Health Research Initiative
+African Mental Health Research Initiative (AMARI)

 There are only 11 psychiatrists in Zimbabwe and a mounting burden of mental health disorders linked to HIV, poverty and gender-based violence.
 As a vastly underserved discipline in sub-Saharan Africa, mental health is becoming of increasing concern to governments with only limited intervention programmes available.